elameen37/car-listing/README.md

    - Implement automated security scanning tools in your CI/CD pipeline.
    - Regularly apply security patches and updates to Node.js and its dependencies.
 ### Firebase 9
-+ Handling Database Schema Changes Effectively
-   - Use database versioning or migrations tools.
-   - Implement backward-compatible data models to handle schema changes.
-   - Write clear documentation on schema changes for your team.
 + Implementing Secure Authentication and Authorization
    - Use Firebase Authentication with secure practices like multi-factor authentication.
    - Implement Firebase Security Rules to control access to your data.